Average Rent Prices in Fargo

 How does Fargo compare to other midwest cities?

-Among midwestern cities in our database, Fargo ranks on the higher end for rent prices.
+Among midwestern cities in our database, Fargo ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Bismarck and Minneapolis.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Fargo?